Etodolac Side Effects

 Applies to etodolac: oral capsule, oral tablet, oral tablet extended release

-Check with your doctor immediately if any of the following side effects occur while taking etodolac:More common
+You should check with your doctor immediately if any of these side effects occur when taking etodolac:More common

 - Abdominal or stomach bloating, burning, cramping, or pain